By default, there are no Monitored Tokens. This means that the system monitors

 ,

-transaction and wallet balances for specific tokens.
+and wallet balances for specific tokens.

-monitor all tokens as no filter exists.
-Calling GET /entity/config/monitoredTokens
+all tokens as no filter exists.
+Calling

-before configuring, it will return 204, a no-content response.
+before configuring, returns 204, a no-content response.

 To add tokens to the monitored token list, follow these steps: